cristiciortea/Learn-fastapi-tier4/README.md

-API Development with FastAPI, SQLAlchemy, Alembic, PostgreSQL, Uvicorn and Docker.
-In this tutorial we take a first look at building an API with FastAPI building an API using FastAPI with Uvicorn (Get and Post Data), SQLAlchemy + Alembic to manage migrations, PostgreSQL + PGAdmin  all wrapped deployed in Docker/Docker-Compose.
+API Development with FastAPI, GraphQL, SQLAlchemy, Alembic, PostgreSQL, Uvicorn and Docker.
+In this tutorial we take a first look at building an API with FastAPI and GraphQL.
+We build an API that will allow posting, mutations and queries.
+SQLAlchemy + Alembic is used to manage migrations, PostgreSQL + PGAdmin  all wrapped deployed in Docker/Docker-Compose.

 ---
 ### Docker services commands